 Small business owners are the backbone of Connecticut’s Fifth District.
 I supported the following proposals to underpin their success:

-- Funding for Grants to Small Businesses: I have supported funding for minority business development and entrepreneurial development programs in the 2020 and 2021 budget process.
+Funding for Grants to Small Businesses: I have supported funding for minority business development and entrepreneurial development programs in every yearly budget process.

-- Small Business Administration Loans and the Paycheck Protection Program to bolster business during COVID-19: I supported robust funding for grants and loans to small businesses to keep them afloat and keep their workers on the payroll.
-I also supported amended legislation so that small businesses could have better access to paycheck protection loans.
+Supported Small Business Administration Loans and the Paycheck Protection Program to bolster business during COVID-19: I have supported robust funding for grants and loans to small businesses to stabilize them and help keep employees on the payroll.
+I also supported amended legislation to give small businesses better access to paycheck protection loans.

 Lowering Connecticut’s Unequal Tax Burden

-I supported the repeal of the $10,000 State and Local (SALT) Tax dedication cap, implemented in the GOP’s 2018 Tax Plan and was intended to directly harm heavily populated states like Connecticut.
-Connecticut officials estimated the SALT cap would increase Connecticut’s taxpayers’ liability by $2.8 billion in 2018 and cost Connecticut residents $10.3 billion in SALT deductions in 2019.
-Eliminating the cap will provide much-needed relief to Connecticut taxpayers.
-I supported the repeal of this cap by voting for the Restoring Tax Fairness for States and Localities Act, which passed the House late last year.
+I supported the repeal of the $10,000 State and Local (SALT) Tax dedication cap, implemented in the Republican 2018 Tax Plan.
+Intended to directly harm heavily populated states like Connecticut.
+Connecticut officials estimated the SALT cap would increase Connecticut taxpayer liability by $2.8 billion in 2018, and cost Connecticut residents $10.3 billion in SALT deductions in 2019.
+Eliminating the cap will provide much-needed relief.